Operator: Norwegian Block Exchange AS (Reg. No. 920 245 676)

 Listing fees (admission to trading)

-Equal terms.
-The same class implies the same pricing logic and terms for all applicants.
-NBX does not grant exclusive or preferential arrangements.
-Any rebates (e.g., volume or co-funded integration) are standardised, published, and available on identical, objective conditions to all applicants.
+The same pricing logic and terms apply to comparable applications.
+NBX does not grant individual exclusive or preferential arrangements outside published objective criteria.
+Any rebates or co-funded integration arrangements are standardised, published where applicable, and made available on identical, objective conditions to eligible applicants.

-Indicative ranges & change control.
-The ranges above are indicative.
-If material scope/complexity increases emerge (e.g., protocol idiosyncrasies, security remediation, third-party dependencies), NBX will issue an updated estimate/change order.
-Any uplift beyond the indicated range is documented, applies non-discriminatorily using the same criteria for all applicants, and requires the applicant’s prior written confirmation before work proceeds.
+Where material scope or complexity changes arise, NBX may issue an updated estimate or change order.
+Any material uplift is documented, applies non-discriminatorily using the same criteria for comparable applicants, and requires the applicant’s prior written confirmation before work proceeds.

 Changes.
-Fee changes are published on nbx.com and implemented simultaneously for all participants.
-Where practicable, NBX provides 30 days’ advance notice before material changes take effect.
+Fee changes are published on nbx.com and applied on a non-discriminatory basis to affected participants or participant categories.
+Where practicable, NBX provides advance notice before material changes take effect.

 This Section applies to transactions concluded on the NBX trading platform.